Generic Name: hyaluronidase, ovine

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term animal studies have not been performed to assess whether hyaluronidase impaired fertility; however, it has been reported that testicular degeneration may occur from the production of organ-specific antibodies against this enzyme following repeated injections.
+Adequate fertility studies have not been conducted in animals, however, it has been reported that testicular degeneration may occur from the production of organ-specific antibodies against this enzyme following repeated injections.

 How Supplied/Storage and Handling

-Vitrase® (hyaluronidase injection) Ovine is supplied sterile as 200 USP Units/mL of ovine hyaluronidase non-preserved, 1.2 mL in a single-use 2 mL glass vial with a rubber stopper and aluminum seal.
+Vitrase® (hyaluronidase injection) is supplied as 200 USP Units/mL of sterile, nonpreserved, clear, colorless solution in a single-dose, 2 mL glass vial with a rubber stopper and aluminum seal.

 - Protect from light.